 How Does An Atomic Watch Work?

-Every watch on the face of the earth is subject to lose time due to various reasons.
+Every watch on the face of the earth is subject to losing time due to various reasons.
 Some watches lose more time while others lose less but there is no watch that is 100% accurate all the time.
-For example, a quartz watch may lose less time than a mechanical watch but none of them still completely accurate.
+For example, a quartz watch may lose less time than a mechanical watch but none of them are still completely accurate.
 And that’s when the need for atomic watches was discovered.

 These watches synchronize themselves with the atomic clocks (the most accurate timepiece in the world) through radio frequency signals.
 Once the atomic watch receives a signal from the atomic clock it itself gets updated to the latest time, day, and date.